-Finalized updated regional street, green street and new trail design guidelines.

-- Released updated and new design guidelines. - Adoption of design guidelines. - Presented new guidelines to Metro advisory committees. - Activated Complete Streets webpage on Metro's website. - Developed timeline for presentations, forums and workshops for Complete Street program. - Provided design technical assistance for regional transportation projects.

-- Print new design guide. - Develop timeline to review and update the design policy section of the 2018 RTP.
-Update of the design policy section will reflect the regional design guidelines and better integrate green infrastructure and natural resource protection.
-Update must be completed prior to completion of the next RTP update. - Develop timeline and work scope to complete one or more local, national or international case studies to illustrate performance-based design decision making process and to support implementation of regional street and trail design guidance. - Develop additional street and trail renderings. - Implement, dependent on scoped timeline, activities associated with case studies and presentations/forums/workshops. - Continue to expand publicly accessible on-line photo and image library. - Update Metro Complete Streets program website as needed, adding case studies, new resources as they are available. - Provide technical assistance as needed on transportation plans and processes.
+- Finalized updated regional street, green street and new trail design guidelines. - Released updated and new design guidelines. - Adoption of design guidelines. - Presented new guidelines to Metro advisory committees. - Activated Complete Streets webpage on Metro's website. - Developed timeline for presentations, forums and workshops for Complete Street program. - Provided design technical assistance for regional transportation projects. - Printed and distributed new design guide. - Developed timeline to review and update the design policy section of the 2018 RTP. - Developed timeline and work scope to complete one or more local, national or international case studies to illustrate performance-based design decision making process and to support implementation of regional street and trail design guidance. - Developed additional street and trail renderings. - Implemented, dependent on scoped timeline, activities associated with case studies and presentations/forums/workshops. - Continued to expand publicly accessible on-line photo and image library. - Updated Metro Complete Streets program website as needed, adding case studies, new resources as they are available. - Provide technical assistance as needed on transportation plans and processes.